House Wrap Types and Installation Tips

 House Wrap Types

-The original WRB was asphalt-impregnated felt paper, or "tar paper," the same material commonly used as underlayment under roof shingles.
+The original WRB was asphalt-impregnated felt paper or "tar paper," the same material commonly used as an underlayment under roof shingles.
 More recently, the term "house wrap" is usually used to describe plastic fabric WRBs such as Tyvek.